giodestone/Hart-Keyboard/README.md

 #### Switches
 There are a multitude of switch formats to pick from.
 Cherry are the most prevelant so I went with them.
 I would have picked low profile, if they weren't both out of stock and overpriced - unless I wanted the ones with a Choc-style stem, which the keycap generation library did not support (and at the time of writing, still doesn't).

+There's a much better article explaining this in the useful links section.
+All you need to know: switches affect the price, sound, and feel the most!

 #### Stabalisers
-Stabalisers are the things that stop the larger keys (space, enter, backspace, right-shift) from wobbling.
+Stabalisers are the things that stop the larger keys (space, enter, backspace, right-shift) from wobbling and being near unusable.

 I chose Costar-style as I wanted to make the keyboard as 3D printable as possible, and they seemed actually printable on an FDM printer versus the cherry style.
 Costar, is also reportedley more stable than Cherry, but a bigger nightmare to take apart.